-Day 5Enjoy another free day in Molveno and its delightful surroundings, or join today’s optional excursion south to famed Lake Garda.
-Highlights of this tour include visits to elegant Riva del Garda on the northern shore, and colourful Malcesine, from where you can take the cable car to the heights of Monte Baldo, above the famous resort town.
+Day 5Enjoy another free day in Molveno and its delightful surroundings, or join today’s optional excursion south to Lake Garda.
+Highlights of this tour will include visits to elegant Riva del Garda on the Lake's northern shore, and colourful Malcesine, from where you can take the cable car to the heights of Monte Baldo, above the famous resort town.

-Day 6A last day of exploration amongst the scenic Dolomites sees you head onto the vineyard-covered Rotaliana plain to historic Mezzolombardo, which sits between two beautiful valleys, overlooked by its two castles.
-Board a regional train here for the scenic, 45-minute journey to Caldes, passing yet more hilltop fortresses, and upon arrival enjoy a visit to the restored 13th-century castle that dominates this tiny delightful apple-growing village.
-After the chance for lunch a final afternoon visit sees you step back in time as you wander the ancient rooms of the Palazzo Assessorile in the heart of the historic village of Cles, in its idyllic setting.
+Day 6A last day of exploration amid the scenic Dolomites sees you head across the vineyard-covered Rotaliana plain to historic Mezzolombardo, which sits between two beautiful valleys, overlooked by its two castles.
+Board a regional train, here, for the scenic, 45-minute journey to Caldes.
+After passing yet more hilltop fortresses, you'll arrive in Caldes, where the restored 13th-century castle dominates the tiny, delightful, apple-growing village.
+After time for lunch, your final afternoon visit takes you back in time as you wander the ancient rooms of the Palazzo Assessorile, in the heart of the historic village of Cles.

-Day 8Transfer back to the airport for the return flight to the UK.
+Day 8Transfer to the airport to board your flight home to the UK.
 Back to top

 Hotel transfer timesThe transfer time from the airport to your hotel is approximately one hour and 45 minutes from Verona airport, three hours from Venice airport and three hours from Milan Bergamo airport.

 Combining hotel transfersWe sometimes need to combine transfers to and from your hotel.
 We always try to keep any wait to a minimum, but you may be asked to wait at the airport for up to an hour, while other incoming flights arrive, before the transfer to your hotel.
 Similarly, we may need to transfer you back to the airport up to three hours before your flight home departs.